• Double-bridge static cone penetrometer

 xxxxxx xxx.x

-The curve shows that pressing the "S" key toggles the screen display as illustrated: (Press "S" to switch between them.)
+The curve shows the screen display when the “S” key is pressed, as shown in the figure: (Press the “S” key to switch between them.)

 H: XX.
 X NO: XX XXXX kPa